MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/cpe-post-provisioning.md

 1. In the environment information on the right, select **Log on to Cloud Point of Sale**.
 1. Select **Next** to open the **Before you start** dialog box.
 1. Leave the **Server URL** field as it is.
 Select **Next**.
-1. Sign in by using your Microsoft Azure Active Directory (Azure AD) account.
+1. Sign in by using your Microsoft Microsoft Entra account.
 1. Under **Store name**, select **San Francisco**, and then select **Next**.
 1. Under **Register and device**, select **SANFRAN-1**.
 1. Select **Activate**.
 You're signed out and taken to the POS sign-in page.